-As at the date of this Base Prospectus, the largest shareholder of the Bank is ISFI which holds a 97.9 per cent. shareholding on behalf of the National Treasury of Iceland.
-The Icelandic parliament has authorised the sale of up to 27.9 per cent. of ISFI's shareholding which would reduce ISFI's shareholding to 70 per cent.
-ISFI, on behalf of the National Treasury of Iceland, may sell or otherwise dispose of all, or part of, its shareholding in the Bank to any private or public entity, although it is expected that ISFI will remain a significant shareholder of the Bank.
+As at the date of this Base Prospectus, the largest shareholder of the Bank is ISFI which holds a 98 per cent. shareholding on behalf of the Icelandic State Treasury.
+The Icelandic Parliament has authorised the Minister of Finance and Economic Affairs to sell all of the Icelandic State Treasury's shares in the Bank which are in excess of 70 per cent. of the Bank's total share capital, subject to any proposals that may be put forward by the ISFI.